The Difference Between Soluble and Insoluble Fiber

 Should you eat fiber with Crohn's or UC?

 For those of us living with Crohn's, fiber can also be defined as a "nightmare."
 The last thing we want to put into our bodies when we are flaring is something that we cannot break down and that actually speeds up the rate at which we are using the bathroom.

 But, did you know that fiber can actually help us when we have diarrhea by bulking up our stools.
 And, if you are someone who experiences constipation during Crohn's flares, adding fiber to your diet may be the best way to relieve it.

-There are two types of fiber, each with its own unique health properties.
+There are 2 types of fiber, each with its own unique health properties.
 As patients, it is important to know the difference and understand how they benefit the body.

 What is soluble fiber?

 Soluble fiber dissolves in water.
 When it dissolves, soluble fiber creates a gel-like substance thus bulking up your stools should you have diarrhea.
 As many Crohn's patients know, keeping your bowels regular without frequent diarrhea is the dream, and food that contains soluble fiber may be your ticket to get you there.